 \section{Introduction}

-Health misinformation on social media has fueled widespread infodemics that endanger both public trust and individual well-being \cite{islam2020covid,shahbazi2024social}.
-Often triggered by major real-world events \cite{adebesin2023role,shahi2021exploratory}, its scale and speed of dissemination consistently exceed the capacity of expert fact-checkers and professional moderation \cite{godel2021moderating,singer2023closing}.
-In response, \textbf{crowd-sourced fact-checking}, which leverages the collective wisdom of online contributors \cite{allen2021scaling,martel2024crowds,pfander2025spotting,shahbazi2024social}, has emerged as a scalable complement to expert-driven approaches.
+Health misinformation on social media has fueled persistent ``infodemics'' that undermine public trust and threaten individual well-being \cite{islam2020covid,shahbazi2024social}.
+Often triggered by major real-world events \cite{shahi2021exploratory,adebesin2023role}, such misinformation propagates at a scale and speed that outpace expert fact-checking and platform moderation \cite{godel2021moderating,singer2023closing}.

+In response, \textbf{crowd-sourced fact-checking}, which leverages the collective wisdom of online contributors \cite{allen2021scaling,martel2024crowds,shahbazi2024social,pfander2025spotting}, has emerged as a scalable complement to expert-driven approaches.
 Community Notes \cite{wojcik2022birdwatch} on X (formerly Twitter) is the most prominent example (Figure~\ref{fig:intro}).
 It allows users to flag posts, write contextual notes, and vote on helpfulness; only notes rated \textit{Currently Rated Helpful} are shown to the public.

-Community Notes \cite{wojcik2022birdwatch}, the system deployed on X (formerly Twitter), represents the most prominent implementation of this paradigm (Figure~\ref{fig:intro}).
-The mechanism allows users to flag potentially misleading posts, attach contextual notes, and vote on their helpfulness, with only notes rated as ``Helpful'' ultimately shown as an attachment to the post to inform the public.
-While prior research has confirmed the system’s value in promoting balanced discourse \cite{chuai2024community,renault2024collaboratively,slaughter2025community}, our large-scale analysis of 30.8K health-related notes over four years (Section~\ref{sec:cn-landscape}) reveals two systemic bottlenecks.
-At the median, the first note is created 10.4 hours after a post appears, and the first helpfulness verdict (``Helpful''/``Not Helpful'') arrives 7.2 hours later.
-Furthermore, 87.9\% of notes never obtain enough ratings to reach any status.
-Since only Helpful notes are surfaced, these delays substantially reduce the timeliness of corrective information when public attention is most intense.
+While prior work has demonstrated Community Notes’ potential for improving discourse quality and reducing polarization \cite{chuai2024community,renault2024collaboratively,slaughter2025community}, our large-scale analysis of 30.8K health-related notes over four years (\S \ref{sec:cn-landscape}) reveals two systemic bottlenecks that limit the system’s responsiveness to fast-moving health misinformation: \textbf{(1) Delayed note generation.} Extending earlier reports of latency in Community Notes \cite{renault2024collaboratively}, we find that the first note appears a median of 10.4 hours after a misleading health post is flagged, and the first helpfulness verdict (i.e., \textit{Helpful/Not Helpful}) arrives another 7.2 hours later—well past the period of peak public attention. \textbf{(2) Sparse helpfulness evaluation.} A striking 87.9\% of health notes remain indefinitely in the \textit{Needs More Ratings} state.
+As only \textit{Helpful} notes are surfaced, this bottleneck further delays corrective information from reaching users when it is most needed.